Sahej02/Covid-scrape-and-plot/README.md

 ### Collected Data

-The dataframe has the following columns:
+The recorded dataframe has the following columns:

 * Time
 * Total confirmed Indian National cases (IN)